RaccoonlabDev/docs/doc/can_pwm/README.md

 UAVCAN-PWM node is dedicated to controlling servos and ESCs.
 It receives [RawCommand](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#rawcommand) / [ArrayCommand](https://legacy.uavcan.org/Specification/7._List_of_standard_data_types/#arraycommand) UAVCAN messages from the CAN bus and maps it into typical for servos and ESC controllers PWM signal.

-This node is capable to work with up to 2 ESC/servo simultaniusly (though UAVCAN-PWM node Mini has 2 auxilliary channels which might be used as PWM as well).
+This node is capable to work with 2 ESC/servo simultaniusly (though UAVCAN-PWM node Mini has 2 auxilliary channels which might be used as PWM as well).

 At that moment we have 3 types of such UAVCAN-PWM boards, so-called `5A`, [Mini](https://raccoonlab.org/store/tproduct/360882105-682589711231-uavcan-mini-node) and [Micro](https://raccoonlab.org/store/tproduct/390642159-203551776911-uavcan-micro-node).
 They are illustrated below.